GenaWang/superpixel_image_stitching/README.md

 Here we tested the Mosaic time of ten groups of pictures.
 Meanwhile, the splicing time of APAP was compared.
 Here are the results.<br>
 ![](https://github.com/GenaWang/superpixel_image_stitching/raw/master/image_show/time.jpg)
 <br>
+## Conclusion
+First of all, our algorithm has the same alignment ability as APAP algorithm.
+Secondly, our algorithm greatly improves the speed of image stitching.
+Compared with the running speed of APAP algorithm, the running time of our program is almost improved by an order of magnitude.